minetest/minetest/doc/lua_api.md

     * `force_placement` is a boolean indicating whether nodes other than `air` and `ignore` are replaced by the schematic.
     * Returns nil if the schematic could not be loaded.
+    > **Warning**:
-    * **Warning**: Once you have loaded a schematic from a file, it will be cached.
-Future calls will always use the cached version and the replacement list defined for it, regardless of whether the file or the replacement list parameter have changed.
+      Once you have loaded a schematic from a file, it will be cached.
+      Future calls will always use the cached version and the replacement list defined for it, regardless of whether the file or the replacement list parameters have changed.
 The only way to load the file anew is to restart the server.
     * `flags` is a flag field with the available flags:
         * place_center_x
         * place_center_y